folio-org/docs/content/en/docs/Settings/Settings_tenant/settings_tenant.md

 Use this setting if your library wishes to implement Single Sign-On (SSO) for staff members to log into FOLIO.
 SSO allows library staff to use the same username and password they use for other services at their library, removing the need to maintain a separate username and password just for FOLIO.

-Note: Enabling single sign-on generally requires coordination with your IT staff and/or your identity provider.
+Note: Enabling single sign-on generally requires coordination with your IT staff and/or your hosting provider.

-Identity Provider URL.
-A URL where metadata about the identity provider can be accessed by FOLIO.
+* **Identity Provider URL.** An Identity Provider URL is a URL where metadata about the identity provider can be accessed by FOLIO.
+* **SAML binding.** Depending on your configuration, you can select **Redirect binding** to use an HTTP redirect to the identity provider's sign on page, or **POST binding** to send an HTTP POST request from the FOLIO login page.
+* **SAML attribute.** The SAML attribute is the attribute the identity provider users to uniquely identify the user.
+* **User property.** The **User property** is the attribute in the FOLIO user record where the SAML attribute can be found.

-Download metadata.
-After selecting all of your SSO settings, click Download metadata to download an XML, which you should send to your identity provider.
+After selecting and saving all of your SSO settings, click **Download metadata** to download an XML file to send to your identity provider.
 This file will need to be re-downloaded if you make any changes to these settings.
-SAML binding.
-Depending on your configuration, select Redirect binding to use an HTTP redirect to the identity provider's sign on page, or POST binding to send an HTTP POST from the FOLIO login page.
-SAML attribute.
-The attribute in the identity provider that uniquely identifies the user.
-User property.
-The attribution in FOLIO where the SAML attribute can be found.

 ## Settings > Tenant > Service Points

-Use this setting to configure your library’s service points.
 In FOLIO, a service point is a library staff work location.

-A service point is needed when you want to perform at least one of the following at that location:
+At least one service point is needed to support library workflows such as:

-Check in items.
+* Check in items.
-Check out items.
+* Check out items.
-Request items for patron delivery.
+* Request items for patron delivery.
-Request items for patron pickup.
+* Request items for patron pickup.
-Put items in transit to another location.
+* Put items in transit to another location.
-Charge fines for transactions, which occurred at that location.
+* Charge fines for library transactions

+When creating service points, you should consider the following:

-Every location that has physical materials needs an associated primary service point in order to manage those materials.
+* In FOLIO, every configured location needs an associated primary service point in order to manage those materials.
 Therefore, you should create your desired service points before creating your location hierarchy.

-Staff who use the Check in, Check out, Requests, and Users apps must have a service point assigned to them in their user record.
+* Staff who use the Check in, Check out, and Request apps must have a service point assigned to them in their user record.

-There is no requirement that a service point be a place that is providing service to patrons.
+* There is no requirement that a service point provide direct service to patrons.
 Libraries may find that it is helpful to establish internal service points for areas such as shelving, conservation, or collection development.

 ### Creating a service point

-In the Service points pane, click New.
+1. In the Service points pane, click **New**.
-In the New service point window, enter a Name for the service point.
+2. In the New service point window, enter a **Name** for the service point.
 The name must be unique to your FOLIO tenant.
-Enter a Code.
-The code is the machine readable name of the service point and must be unique to your FOLIO tenant.
+3. Enter a **Code.** The code is the machine readable name of the service point and must be unique to your FOLIO tenant.
-Enter a Discovery display name.
-This name is used in discovery services to identify the service point to patrons.
+4. Enter a **Discovery display name.** This name is used in discovery services to identify the service point to patrons.
 It does not have to be unique.
-Optional: Enter a Description of the service point.
+5. Enter a **Description** of the service point (optional).
 The description only appears in Settings.
-Optional: Enter the location’s Shelving lag time (minutes).
-This number is used to set expectations for how long until materials returned to this service point are reshelved.
+6. Enter the service point's **Shelving lag time (minutes).** As of Juniper, this is informational only, as items immediately appear as **Available** when checked in at their home service point.
-Optional: Select whether the service point is a Pickup location.
-If the service point is a pickup location, it appears as a Pickup location option for patrons in the Requests and Users app.
-If you select Yes, you must enter a Hold shelf expiration period, which determines how long materials are available for pickup on the hold shelf.
+7. Select whether the service point is a **Pickup location**.
+The default is **No**.
+If the service point is a pickup location for requests, it will appear as a pickup location option for patrons in the Requests and Users app(s).
+8. If the service point is a pickup location, enter a **Hold shelf expiration period**.
+This determines how long a request will remain in **Open-Awaiting Pickup** status for the patron when the item is available for them to pickup.
-Optional: Select the Hold, Pick slip, Request delivery, and/or Transit checkboxes to determine which staff slips print by default for this service point.
+9. Check which types of staff slips should **Print by default** at the service point: Hold, Pick slip, Request delivery, and/or Transit.
-Click Save & close.
-A confirmation message appears and the service point is created.
+10. Click **Save & close.** A confirmation message appears and the service point is created.

 The Assigned locations accordion is updated when the service point is assigned to any locations in the location tree.

 ### Editing a service point

-In the Service points pane, find the service point you want to edit and select it.
+1. In the Service points pane, find the service point you want to edit and select it.
-In the service point details pane, click Edit.
+2. In the service point details pane, click **Edit.**
-In the Edit window, make your desired changes.
+3. In the Edit window, make your desired changes.
-Click Save & close.
-A confirmation message appears and the service point is updated.
+4. Click **Save & close.** A confirmation message appears and the service point is updated.

 ### Deleting a service point